API

 Notes

-Node attributes :ref_meshes and :geometry are treated as reserved keywords and should not be used without knowing their meaning:
+Node attribute :geometry is treated as a reserved keyword and should not be used without knowing their meaning.

 Examples